-- the amount payable at the maturity of your note (other than any payment of qualified stated interest); and - your note's adjusted issue price as of the beginning of the final accrual period.
+- the amount payable at the maturity of your note, other than any payment of qualified stated interest; and - your note's adjusted issue price as of the beginning of the final accrual period.

 Acquisition Premium.
-If you purchase your note for an amount that is less than or equal to the sum of all amounts (other than qualified stated interest) payable on your note after the purchase date but is greater than the amount of your note's adjusted issue price (as determined under "- General" above), the excess is "acquisition premium."
-If you do not make the election described below under "- Election to Treat All Interest as Original Issue Discount" below, then you must reduce the daily portions of OID by an amount equal to:
+If you purchase your note for an amount that is less than or equal to the sum of all amounts, other than qualified stated interest, payable on your note after the purchase date but is greater than the amount of your note's adjusted issue price, as determined above under "-General," the excess is acquisition premium.
+If you do not make the election described below under "-Election to Treat All Interest as Original Issue Discount," then you would reduce the daily portions of OID by a fraction equal to:

-- the excess of your adjusted basis in the note immediately after purchase over the adjusted issue price of your note divided by: - the excess of the sum of all amounts payable (other than qualified stated interest) on your note after the purchase date over your note's adjusted issue price.
+• the excess of your adjusted basis in the note immediately after purchase over the adjusted issue price of the note divided by:

+• the excess of the sum of all amounts payable, other than qualified stated interest, on the note after the purchase date over the note's adjusted issue price.

 Pre-Issuance Accrued Interest.
-An election can be made to decrease the issue price of your note by the amount of pre-issuance accrued interest if:
+An election may be made to decrease the issue price of your note by the amount of pre-issuance accrued interest if:

-- a portion of the initial purchase price of your note is attributable to pre-issuance accrued interest; - the first stated interest payment on your note is to be made within one year of your note's issue date; and - the payment will equal or exceed the amount of pre-issuance accrued interest.
+- a portion of the initial purchase price of your note is attributable to pre-issuance accrued interest: - the first stated interest payment on your note is to be made within one year of your note's issue date; and

+• the payment would equal or exceed the amount of pre-issuance accrued interest.

-If this election is made, a portion of the first stated interest payment will be treated as a return of the excluded pre-issuance accrued interest and not as an amount payable on your note.
+If this election is made, a portion of the first stated interest payment would be treated as a return of the excluded pre-issuance accrued interest and not as an amount payable on your note.

 Notes Subject to Contingencies Including Optional Redemption.
-Your note is subject to a contingency if it provides for an alternative payment schedule or schedules applicable upon the occurrence of a contingency or contingencies (other than a remote or incidental contingency), whether such contingency relates to payments of interest or of principal.
-In such a case, you must determine the yield and maturity of your note by assuming that the payments will be made according to the payment schedule most likely to occur if:
+Your note is subject to a contingency if it provides for an alternative payment schedule or schedules applicable upon the occurrence of a contingency or contingencies, other than a remote or incidental contingency, whether such contingency relates to payments of interest or of principal.
+In such a case, you would determine the yield and maturity of your note by assuming that the payments would be made according to the payment schedule most likely to occur if: